isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
-Setting this parameter to ``false`` allows such reservations to be created both in the Kea configuration file and in the host database backend, via the ``host-cmds`` hook library.
+Setting this parameter to ``false`` allows such reservations to be created both in the Kea configuration file and in the host database backend, via :ischooklib:`libdhcp_host_cmds.so`.

 This setting is currently supported by the most popular host database backends, i.e. MySQL and PostgreSQL.